Graduate Assistant Supervisors

 Receiving Tuition Remission

 Tuition remission is placed on a student’s tuition statement in the form of a payment when the employment request initiated by the hiring unit has been fully approved, submitted the School of Graduate Studies, and is shown as completed in the electronic hiring system.
 Hiring units may check student eligibility for tuition remission in the approval area of the electronic hiring system.
-The graduate assistant’s registration needs to show submitted payroll documentation and registration for the appropriate number of graduate credits required for the assistantship.
+The graduate assistant’s registration needs to show submitted payroll documentation and full-time registration (a minimum of 8 graduate or 6 doctoral credits) as required to be eligible for a part-time or full-time assistantship.

 Since the tuition remission is applied following the fifth class day of the semester, the student must be registered for the appropriate number of credits prior to the fifth class day to ensure proper placement of the tuition remission.
 Further, the hiring department/ unit must provide the employment contract and payroll forms to the School of Graduate Studies prior to the fifth class day of the semester.
 Failure on the part of the student to register for the appropriate number of credits or on the part of the hiring unit in submitting hiring paperwork can result in the loss of the tuition remission.